dewe/Bookshelf/Comments.md

 * API versioning.
 Put major version number in the URL since it makes the API explorable with a browser.
 * Logging and tracing.
-* Refactor tests to be more context driven (BDD-ish).
+* Refactor tests to be more context driven.
 * Authentication, at least an API-key for identification.
 * SSL everything.
 Goes for any public API.
 Disable all non-SSL access, no redirects.